owlbarn/tutorial/book/case-nst/README.md

 ### Style Recreation

-Then similarly, we explore the other end of this problem: we only care about recreating an image with only the style of an input image:
+Then similarly, we explore the other end of this problem.
+Now we only care about recreating an image with only the style of an input image.
+That is to say, we optimise the input image with this target to minimise:

 $$f(x) = \verb|style_distance|(x, s)$$

-We use the famous "The Great Wave of Kanagawa" by Hokusai as our target style image:
+As an example, we will use the famous "The Great Wave of Kanagawa" by Hokusai as our target style image:

 ![Example style image in neural style transfer](images/case-nst/hokusai.png "hokusai"){width=40% #fig:case-nst:style-example}

-Expressing the style is bit more complex that content, which directly uses the feature map it self.

-Some theory: why Gram etc.
+The basic approach is the same as before: first compute the style representation of target image using the output from one or more layers, and then compute the style representation of the input image following the same method.
+The normalised distance between these two ndarrays are used as the optimisation target.

+However, the difference is that, unlike the content representation, we cannot directly take one filter map from certain layer as the style representation.
+Instead, we need to t computes the correlations between different filters from the output of a layer.
+This correlation can be represented by the Gram matrix, which intuitively captures the "distribution of features" of feature maps from a certain layer.
+The $(i,j)$-th element of an Gram matrix is computed by element-wisely multiplying the $i$-th and $j$-th channels in the feature maps and summing across both width and height.
+This process can be simplified as a matrix multiplication.
+The result is normalised with the size of the feature map.
+The code is shown below.

 ```
 let gram x =